GPVcode/GPV-Portfolio-Site/README.md

 # GPVdev Portfolio site

-This project was bootstrapped with [GPVdev Website](https://www.gpvdev.com).
+Live link to my site: [GPVdev Website](https://www.gpvdev.com).

 I built this website to showcase my work as a software engineer.
-This is an ongoing project that I will continue to update as I build new projects and add new features to my site.
+This project is ongoing, and I will continue to update it as I create new projects and add new features to my site.
 Thank you for visiting!